bec-project/bec/docs/source/developer/devices/devices_in_bec.md

 (developer.devices.devices_in_bec)=
 # Devices in BEC

 In this section, we will briefly discuss how devices are managed in BEC and its device server.
 BEC is a distributed system with a server-client architecture.
 The device server is the central hub for managing all devices.
-Any requests from clients or other services, such as the scan server, to a device are ultimately taken care of by the device server.
+Any device actions requested during scans or by a client will be handled by the device server.
 While Ophyd already provides a unified interface for devices, BEC adds an additional layer of abstraction, required due to the distributed nature of the system.
-This may sound complex at first, but the most relevant part for the user is to understand that any client within BEC hosts device objects representing the actual devices managed by the device server.
+This may sound complex at first, but the most relevant part for the user is to understand that any service including clients of BEC host device objects representing the actual devices managed by the device server.

 In general, BEC distinguishes between [`Device`](/api_reference/_autosummary/bec_lib.device.Device.rst#bec_lib.device.Device) and [`Signal`](/api_reference/_autosummary/bec_lib.device.Signal.rst#bec_lib.device.Signal) objects.
 These two types correspond to the atomic types in Ophyd: [*Device*](https://nsls-ii.github.io/ophyd/device-overview.html#device) and [*Signal*](https://nsls-ii.github.io/ophyd/signals.html).
 Additionally, BEC introduces two subclasses: one for positioners: [`Positioner`](/api_reference/_autosummary/bec_lib.device.Positioner.rst#bec_lib.device.Positioner), and one for computed signals:([`ComputedSignal`](/api_reference/_autosummary/bec_lib.device.ComputedSignal.rst#bec_lib.device.ComputedSignal)).
-Each device within BEC is categorized into one of these classes automatically based on the interface it provides.
+Each device within BEC is categorised into one of these classes automatically based on the interface it provides.

 ````{note}
 Please note that this hierarchy is inspired by the different base classes from Ophyd: `Device`, `Signal`, and `PositionerBase`.
 BEC enhances certain aspects of these classes for ease of use.
 Additionally, `ComputedSignal` is included to handle computed signals.
 ````

 ## Device Server
-In addition to hosting Ophyd objects, the device server can subscribe to changes in the devices and propagate these changes to Redis, which informs all services, including clients, about updates.
-This is achieved by leveraging the [Ophyd callbacks](https://nsls-ii.github.io/ophyd/architecture.html#callbacks) mechanism, subscribing to various events on the devices.
+In addition to handling device actions, the device server can subscribe to changes of the Ophyd devices and propagate these updates to Redis, which automatically informs all services including the IPython client and GUIs.
+This is achieved by leveraging from the [Ophyd callback](https://nsls-ii.github.io/ophyd/architecture.html#callbacks) mechanism, which gives offers the possibility to attach callbacks to events of a device.
 If an *auto_monitor* is enabled on a signal, the device server will automatically stay up to date with the signal's value by subscribing to updates.
 For more details about the callback mechanism and how to leverage it in your custom device integration for BEC, please refer to our [device events and callbacks](#developer.devices.device_integration.device_events_and_callbacks) section.

 ## Device Interface
-As mentioned earlier, the device server automatically categorizes devices into one of the following classes: `Device`, `Signal`, `Positioner` and `ComputedSignal`.
+As mentioned earlier, the device server automatically categorises devices into one of the following classes: `Device`, `Signal`, `Positioner` and `ComputedSignal`.
 To understand the differences between these classes, BEC provides a set of protocols that define their relevant interfaces.

 ````{note}